Lynn Valley Days is a community festival in North Vancouver that includes a parade, bouncy castles and family-friendly

 For more details about the cancellation, see the Lynn Valley Lions Club website.

 Lynn Valley Days

 In 2019 Lynn Valley Days took place June 21st and 22nd.
 The 2020 dates have not been determined so check back for updates.
-Please note: the Lynn Valley Gala usually takes place on the Friday and the carnival and parade on the Saturday.
+Note: the Lynn Valley Gala usually takes place on the Friday and the carnival and parade on the Saturday.